umr4nlp/umr-guidelines/guidelines.md

 ##### Part 3-2-1-4.
 Table of verb meanings

 Table X below contains the general participant role annotation for the microroles associated with 89 verb meanings.
 The verb meanings and microroles are from the Valency Patterns Leipzig project (ValPaL; Hartmann et al. 2013).
-For two verb meanings, WIPE and PEEL, the ValPaL data reflects distinct verb senses: a ''motion'' sense (ex: She wiped the crumbs from the table) and a ''cos'' or change-of-state sense (ex: He wiped the table).
-Annotators may use Table X as a reference point for annotating general participant roles for various semantic classes of verbs.
+For two verb meanings, WIPE and PEEL, the ValPaL data reflects distinct verb senses: a motion sense (ex: She wiped the crumbs from the table) and a change-of-state (COS) sense (ex: He wiped the table).

+As mentioned in [Part 3-2-1-1](#part-3-2-1-1-stage-0), the single participant in a monovalent event can either be annotated as <span class="smallcaps">`actor`</span> or as <span class="smallcaps">`undergoer`</span>.
+This distinction depends on the amount of control that the single participant has in carrying out the event.
+For events that are more controlled by the participant ("active" events), the participant is annotated as <span class="smallcaps">`actor`</span>; for events that are less controlled by the participant ("inactive" events), the participant is annotated as <span class="smallcaps">`undergoer`</span>.
+Languages that reflect this distinction in their morphosyntax (i.e., languages with active alignment) do not always draw the distinction between active events and inactive events in the same place.
+There is, however, a cross-linguistic organization in terms of how languages with active alignment code these events in their morphosyntax.

+The following semantic event classes reflect an ordering from most active to most inactive (Croft 2012; Croft to appear).

+Controlled activities (ex: run)
+Position events (ex: hang)
+Inherent properties (ex: short)
+Bodily actions (ex: cough)
+Change of state (ex: become ill)
+Transitory properties (ex: be ill)
+Uncontrolled activities (ex: fall)

+For the purposes of UMR, controlled activities, position events, inherent properties, and more controlled types of bodily actions (ex: laugh) are annotated with an <span class="smallcaps">`actor`</span> participant.
+Less controlled types of bodily actions (ex: cry) and the remaining semantic event classes are annotated with an <span class="smallcaps">`undergoer`</span> participant.

+Annotators may use Table X as a reference point for annotating general participant roles for various semantic verb classes.

 <div id="tab:predicateroles">